MassMesh/governance/README.md

   - Social media channels

 ## Core Team Obligations
-- Should approve/reject policy proposals in a timely fashion
+All core team members are expected to participate actively in the maintenance of Mass Mesh -- the organization and the network.
+Although not everyone will contribute in the same way, or with the same frequency, please keep the following in mind before accepting a core team membership.
-- Participate in governance meetings when applicable/possible
+- Participate in governance meetings on a regular (at least quarterly) basis.
+- Participate in other meetups on a regular (at least monthly) basis.
+- Approve/reject pull requests in this repository in a timely fashion
-- May be asked to help manage access to the wiki
+- May be asked to help manage access to the wiki and other online assets
-- May be asked to help with maintenance of the network
+- May be asked to help with maintenance of the community network(s)

 ## Joining the Core Team
 - Membership in the core team is by invite, and invites are vetted by consensus